Skip to main content

 Sixth, for privacy compliance under Loi 25 (LPRPSP), the attestation should confirm that the personal financial information is shared with the consent of the person concerned and solely for the stated purpose.
 Seventh, the governing law clause must confirm that the attestation is governed by Quebec law, particularly the CCQ and applicable tax legislation.
 Finally, the attestation must be signed and dated by the attestor, and ideally witnessed or accompanied by official organizational seal where applicable.

-The key elements of a Quebec income attestation ensure that the document is credible, accurate, and suitable for its intended purpose.
+The key elements of a Quebec income attestation confirm that the document is credible, accurate, and suitable for its intended purpose.
 First, the date of the attestation — important for establishing its currency, as many institutions require documentation dated within 3-6 months.
 Second, complete identification of the declarant: full legal name, date of birth, address, Social Insurance Number (only when required and with appropriate privacy protections), occupation, and employer information (if employed).
 Third, the attestation period: the specific time period covered by the income declaration (current month, calendar year, tax year, etc.).
 Fourth, a detailed breakdown of all income sources: employment income (salary, wages, commissions, bonuses, tips), self-employment income (net after business expenses), investment income (dividends, interest, rental income), government transfer payments (EI, CPP, QPP, QS, pension alimentaire received, welfare), and any other regular income streams.
 Fifth, the total gross and net income for the stated period, expressed in Canadian dollars.
 Sixth, for employer-prepared attestations: the employer's full legal name, address, contact information, CRA Business Number, and the signature of an authorized officer (HR manager, payroll administrator, controller).
 Seventh, supporting documentation reference: a list of all supporting documents attached to or available to corroborate the attestation (most recent pay stubs, CRA Notice of Assessment, financial statements, bank statements).
 Eighth, the privacy protection statement: particularly important when the SIN or sensitive financial data are included, referencing Quebec's Law 25 (Act respecting the protection of personal information in the private sector) and the obligation to protect personal information.
 Ninth, a declaration of good faith and accuracy under art.
 1375 C.c.Q., with a statement that the information is true and complete to the best of the declarant's knowledge.
 Tenth, the signature of the declarant (and co-declarant if applicable), dated and localized.

 Frequently Asked Questions